 Third Position

-The Third Position involves placing one foot in front of the other foot, with the heel of one foot of the front foot touching the arch of the left foot of the back foot.
+The Third Position involves placing one foot in front of the other, with the heel of the front foot touching the arch of the back foot.
 This Position is more advanced than the First and Second but is crucial for transitioning between movements.

-Proper left foot placement in the Third Position develops balance and coordination.
+Proper left foot placement in the third position helps develop balance and coordination.
 Practicing this Position prepares you for more complex ballet steps.

 Basic Movements to Master